 Be prepared to have their own vet listed as a reference

 Fenced backyard to contain the puppy

-Be available to drive dog to and from our home for breeding and whelping
+Be available to drive dog to the vets or our home for breeding and progesterone testing.

 Keep us updated on the dog’s progress via email

 Be willing to socialize the puppy by taking it everywhere possible and showing her life in general.

 Live within a half hour drive from Fonthill.
 We do not place guardians outside of the Niagara Region.

 Ideally, the family will be retired or will have one partner not working outside the home.
 The family will have no other dogs and no children under 10 years old.
 (This can be further discussed in person)

 If you are interested in our Guardian program, please go to the price list tab, to the purple paragraph entitled "How to Get on a List" I will need all of this information about you to begin the process.

 At the moment, Daisy, Willow, Penny, Jack Tanner, and Kaya are in Guardian Homes and loving it!
 Retired from this program and living with their families are Kodak, Zeke, Hunter, Vanna, Duchess, Georgia, Chelsea, Jack, Brook, Cora , Khali , Pippa, Jazzy, Traxx and Phoenix.